Savory Bone Broth Recipe

 Pressure Cooker Instructions

-Add water, celery, tomatoes, peppercorns, thyme sprigs, lemon peel pieces, and bay leaf to 6 qt pressure cooker.
+Add celery, carrots, onion, peppercorns, garlic, thyme sprigs, and bay leaf to 6 qt pressure cooker.
+Add water to fill.
 Close and lock lid of cooker; turn pressure release valve to sealing position.
 Program cooker to cook on Manual on High Pressure for 1 hour.
 Turn pressure valve to the venting position to quickly release pressure (steam) from cooker until float valve drops.
 Carefully remove lid.
 Pour broth through a fine wire-mesh strainer into a bowl; discard solids.
 For a more clear broth, strain a second time through cheesecloth.
 Stir in salt, add additional to taste if needed.
 Place in refrigerator overnight.
 The fat will rise to the surface and may be removed (reserved for cooking or discarded).
 Enjoy 1 cup per day!

 Slow Cooker Instructions

-Add water, celery, tomatoes, peppercorns, thyme sprigs, lemon peel pieces, and bay leaf to6 quart slow cooker.
+Add celery, carrots, onion, peppercorns, garlic, thyme sprigs, and bay leaf to 6 quart slow cooker.
+Add water fill.
 Cover and cook on low for 20-24 hours.
 Let broth cool enough to handle.
 Pour broth through a fine wire-mesh strainer into a bowl; discard solids.
 For a more clear broth, strain a second time through cheesecloth.
 Stir in salt, add additional to taste if needed.
 Place in refrigerator overnight.
 The fat will rise to the surface and may be removed (reserved for cooking or discarded).
 Enjoy 1 cup per day!